carecraft/carecraft.github.io/_posts/2015-03-15-sip_protocol.md

 1. Method:

-   This specification defines six methods: REGISTER for registering contact information, INVITE, ACK, and CANCEL for setting up sessions, BYE for terminating sessions, and OPTIONS for querying servers about their capabilities.
+   [RFC3261](http://datatracker.ietf.org/doc/rfc3261/) defines six methods: **REGISTER** for registering contact information, **INVITE**, **ACK**, and **CANCEL** for setting up sessions, **BYE** for terminating sessions, and **OPTIONS** for querying servers about their capabilities.
 SIP extensions, documented in standards track RFCs, may define additional methods.

+   Once a dialog is established, either early or confirmed, the caller and the callee can generate an **UPDATE** method that contains an SDP offer for the purposes of updating the session.
+This method is discribed in [RFC3311](https://tools.ietf.org/html/rfc3311).

+   [RFC3428](https://tools.ietf.org/html/rfc3428) describes the **MESSAGE** method for sending instant messages using a metaphor similar to that of a two-way pager or SMS enabled handset, supporting all the requirements in [RFC2779](https://tools.ietf.org/html/rfc2779) relevant to its scope of applicability for presence and instant messaging protocols.

+   The **SUBSCRIBE** method, defined in [RFC6665](https://tools.ietf.org/html/rfc6665), is used to request current state and state updates from a remote node.
+Then, **NOTIFY** requests are sent to inform subscribers of changes in state to which the subscriber has a subscription.

+   The **REFER** method, defined in [RFC3515](https://tools.ietf.org/html/rfc3515), could also create a subscription, indicating that the recipient (identified by the Request-URI) should contact a third party using the contact information provided in the request.

+   [RFC6086](https://tools.ietf.org/html/rfc6086) defines a method, **INFO**, to carry application level information between endpoints, using the SIP dialog signaling path.
+Note that the INFO method is not used to update characteristics of a SIP dialog or session, but to allow the applications that use the SIP session to exchange information (which might update the state of those applications).

 2. Request-URI: